KristianLyng/varnishfoo/chapter-3.rst

 size of the shared memory log, what user to run as and default timeout values.

-It's worth mentioning that many of the command line arguments passed to ``varnishd`` are really just short-hands for their respective parameters.
+Many of the command line arguments passed to ``varnishd`` are actually short-hands for their respective parameters.

 The third type of configuration primitive is the Varnish Configuration Language script, usually just referred to as your VCL or VCL file.
 This is where you will specify caching policies, what backends you have and how to pick a backend.
-VCL can be changed at run-time with little or no penalty to performance, but are not retroactive.
-If your VCL says "cache this for 5 years" and the content is cached, then changing your VCL to "cache this for 1 minute" isn't going to alter the content that has already been cached.
+VCL can be changed at run-time with little or no penalty to performance, but like parameters, changes are not retroactive.
+If your VCL says "cache this for 5 years" and the content is cached, then changing your VCL to "cache this for 1 minute" isn't going to alter the cache duration for content that has already been cached.

-VCL is easily the most complex part of Varnish, but you can get a lot done with very basic knowledge and a few tools.
+VCL is easily the most complex part of Varnish, but you can get a lot done with a few simple techniques.
 In this chapter, VCL is not a focus, but is only briefly mentioned and used to avoid building bad habits.

 To summarize: